Baker Family Counseling, LLC

 EMDR: A Pathway to Healing for PTSD and Anxiety

-By Karen Baluch, LPCC-S, LICDC, LMHC,
+By Karen Baluch, LPCC-S, LICDC, LMHC

 Certified EMDR Practitioner